Uterine fibroid: Medication

-A number of medications may be used to control symptoms.
+Several medications may be used to control symptoms.
 Painkillers (NSAIDs) can be used to reduce painful menstrual periods.
 Oral contraceptive pills may be prescribed to reduce uterine bleeding and cramps.
 Anemia may be treated with iron supplementation.

 Levonorgestrel intrauterine devices are effective in limiting menstrual blood flow and improving other symptoms.
 Side effects are typically few as the levonorgestrel (a progestin) is released in low concentration locally.
-While most levongestrel-IUD studies concentrated on treatment of women without fibroids a few reported good results specifically for women with fibroids including a substantial regression of fibroids.
+While most levonorgestrel-IUD studies concentrated on the treatment of women without fibroids, a few reported good results specifically for women with fibroids, including a substantial regression of fibroids.

-Cabergoline in a moderate and well-tolerated dose has been shown in two studies to shrink fibroids effectively.
-The mechanism of action responsible for how cabergoline shrinks fibroids is unclear.
+Cabergoline, when given in a moderate and well-tolerated dose, has been shown in two studies to shrink fibroids effectively.
+The mechanism of action of how it shrinks fibroids is unclear.

 Ulipristal acetate is a synthetic selective progesterone receptor modulator (SPRM) that has tentative evidence to support its use for presurgical treatment of fibroids with low side-effects.
 Long-term UPA-treated fibroids have shown volume reduction of about 70%.
 In some cases UPA alone is used to relieve symptoms without surgery, and to allow successful pregnancies without fibroid regrowth.
 Indeed, in the tumor cells, the molecule blocks the cell proliferation, induces their apoptosis and stimulates the remodeling of the extensive fibrosis by matrix metalloproteinases, hence explaining the long-term benefit.
-Yet, due to some rare but severe hepatic injuries after UPA treatment, the licence was suspended in 2020 in the EU and voluntary removed in Canada.
+Yet, due to some rare but severe hepatic injuries after UPA treatment, the licence was suspended in 2020 in the EU and voluntarily removed in Canada.

-Danazol is an effective treatment to shrink fibroids and control symptoms.
-Its use is limited by unpleasant side effects.
-Mechanism of action is thought to be antiestrogenic effects.
-Recent experience indicates that safety and side effect profile can be improved by more cautious dosing.
+Danazol is an effective treatment for fibroids and controls symptoms.
+Unpleasant side effects limit its use.
+The mechanism of action is thought to be antiestrogenic effects.
+Recent experience indicates that the safety and side effect profile can be improved by more cautious dosing.